History of computer animation: Machinima

-Machinima uses realtime 3D computer graphics rendering engines to create a cinematic production.
+Machinima uses realtime 3-D computer graphics rendering engines to create a cinematic production.
 Most often, video games machines are used for this.
 The Academy of Machinima Arts & Sciences (AMAS), a non-profit organization formed 2002, and dedicated to promoting machinima, defines machinima as "animated filmmaking within a real-time virtual 3-D environment".
 AMAS recognizes exemplary productions through awards given at its annual The practice of using graphics engines from video games arose from the animated software introductions of the '80s "demoscene", Disney Interactive Studios' 1992 video game Stunt Island, and '90s recordings of gameplay in first-person shooter video games, such as id Software's Doom and Quake.
 Machinima Film Festival.
 Machinima-based artists are sometimes called machinimists or machinimators.

-3D animation software in the 1990s
+3-D animation software in the 1990s

-There were many developments, mergers and deals in the 3D software industry in the '90s and later.
+There were many developments, mergers and deals in the 3-D software industry in the '90s and later.